Urdva Padmasana – Upward Lotus Pose

 Safety Precautions of Urdva Padmasana Decoded

 Since, this is an advanced level pose, you have to exercise a lot of caution, while doing this pose.
-Here are a few cues which will help you to do the asana, without any hindrance.
+Here are a few cues which will help you to do the asana, without any hindrance.- You should not turn the neck, when you are in the final pose.
+Otherwise, you will end up hurting yourself.

 - You must have mastered the Padmasana and Sarvangasana, before you attempt this pose.